 In most cases, Parkinson’s disease is not inherited.
 However, about 15 to 25 percent of patients have a family history of the disease.
 People with family history of a parent or sibling having the disease, have a 3 percent lifetime risk of developing Parkinson’s disease, compared to those in the general population, who have a 1.5 percent lifetime risk.

-Mutations in certain genes, such as SNCA that encodes for the protein alpha-synuclein, have been identified as inheritable and can cause the disease directly.
+Mutations in certain genes, such as SNCA, which encodes for the protein alpha-synuclein, have been identified as inheritable and can cause the disease directly.
 However, those are rare except in cases where many family members are affected by the disease.

 Parkinson’s disease also has been associated with mutations in genes such as PRKN, which encodes for the parkin protein, PINK1, which encodes for a protein found in the heart and skeletal muscles, LRRK2, which codes for a brain protein called dardarin, and PARK7, which encodes for a brain protein called DJ-1.